 - The Smartshares NZ Mid Cap ETF is an alternative to the Small & Mid Cap Opportunities Fund.

-- The Smartshares Total World ETF is an alternative to the Global 100 Fund.
+- The Smartshares Total World ETF is an alternative to the Global 100 or Global ESG Fund.

 - The Smartshares US 500 ETF is an alternative to the S&P 500 Fund.